Quality of Life Research Center OUH

 The overall vision of the research center is to carry out independent QoL research projects.
 This includes to research factors affecting health-related quality of life, such as symptoms of the disease, the influence of the disease on daily life besides any side effects and late complications after illness and/or treatment.

-The research center is managed on a daily basis by physiotherapist, Ph.D.
-Henrik Eshøj and steered by a multidisciplinary committee from the Department of Haematology, OUH:
+The research center is managed by a multi-disciplinary steering committee from the Department of Hematology, OUH:

 -Niels Abildgaard, Professor, Head of Research, Specialist Chief Physician, PhD